PeridexisErrant/DF-Walkthrough/misc/contributing.rst

 =================== ===========================================================
 Person              Contribution
 =================== ===========================================================
-PeridexisErrant     Project leader, does some of everything else too TinyPirate          Author and inspiration for project /u/buschwacker      Contributed chapters and many, many images /u/Mechanixm        Wrote a great masterclass series
+PeridexisErrant     Project leader, editor, maintainer; does some of everything TinyPirate          Author and inspiration for project /u/buschwacker      Contributed chapters and many, many images /u/Mechanixm        Wrote a great masterclass series Larix               Wrote the Minecart masterclass
 =================== ===========================================================